shanelin0107/MuckRock-US-Military-Base-Slot-Machine-Revenue-Explorer/fa25-team-b/ PDF Extraction/readme.md

 ## 1.2.
 Marine Revenue
 `Marine_Revenue_FY20_FY24.ipynb` uses **`pdfplumber`** to extract structured tables from the **Marine_Revenue_FY20–FY24.pdf** report into clean CSV files for downstream analysis or upload to Datasette.
-The notebook automates the end-to-end process of parsing,  Its main workflow includes:
+The notebook automates the end-to-end process of parsing and structure extraction.
+Its main workflow includes:

 -  **Table Extraction**: Automatically detects and extracts table structures page by page.